MatanKaufman1/100-days-of-code/day19:Turtle-race/README.md

         python main.py

-## 📝 Project Structure:

-turtle-race/
-│── main.py
-│── README.md

 ## 🎯 Customization:

 Change the number of turtles by modifying colors and positions lists.

 Adjust the turtle speed by modifying rand_distance = random.randint(0, 10).

 Change the screen size with screen.setup(width, height).

 ## 🤝 Contributing: